There are a number of factors to weigh before taking a 401(k) loan or withdrawal from your current employer’s plan.

 Each item has additional details and requirements, and your plan may only allow some of these.

-You can generally withdraw up to the total of what you have contributed to the plan, plus some types of employer contributions if your plan permits.
+You can generally withdraw up to the total of what you have contributed to the plan, employer contributions, and investment earnings if your plan permits.

 The maximum you can withdraw is the amount needed to meet the financial hardship, plus reasonably anticipated taxes and penalties on the withdrawal.
 A 10% penalty may apply if you make the withdrawal before you reach age 59 1/2.